awslabs/appsage/src/BuiltInExtensions/AppSage.Providers.DotNet/DependencyAnalysis/Guides/GraphDescription.md

 ﻿# DirectedGraph Dependency Analysis Documentation

-This document describes the structure of the merged DirectedGraph (X) created by the `AppSage.Providers.DotNet.DependencyAnalysis.DotNetDependencyAnalysisProvider`.
-The graph represents dependencies across multiple levels 3
+This document describes the structure of the merged DirectedGraph (X) created by the `DotNetDependencyAnalysisProvider`.
+The graph represents dependencies across multiple levels

 # Important Notes

 ## Node Id